 Before we jump in, a disclaimer.
 A lot of these products make reference to a video or a moment in particular of the creator’s career, which is why sometimes when we go through these items it can feel like we’re the third wheel on a conversation that only ends with an abrupt ‘Inside joke’ comment.

 YouTuber merchandise it’s not mainstream.
 It’s not for the masses.
 It’s not for us don’t-know-who-KSI-is old people.
 These products are designed to satisfy a very particular niche with its very own particular needs and the way these creators try to satisfy such varies greatly.

 In my opinion, when it comes to merchandise there are three types of YouTubers:

 - Youtubers who take a great amount of time to make high-quality products that have been designed especially for their audience;

 - YouTubers who hire a third party to handle their merchandise and don’t really pay much attention to it after selecting the artwork — remember they’re too busy making videos;

 - And then there are those who fall somewhere in between the two.

-Another thing I realised was that most YouTubers use a third-party website to sell their items.
-These are either platforms like Spreadshirt that make the online shop creation process easy or a website created by a manager specialised in these types of businesses.
-Websites are in decline, or so it seems.
+Most YouTubers use a third-party website to sell their items.
+These are either sites like Printsome that make the online shop creation process easy or a template created by a platform specialised in these types of businesses.
+Personal websites are in decline, or so it seems.
 Especially for video personalities that spend most of their time on social media.
-With that being said, let’s check out some of the best YouTuber merchandise shops I was able to find….